gomorpheus/morpheus-apidoc/source/includes/_log_settings.md

 Parameter | Description
 --------- | -----------
-:id | ID of the instance
+:id | ID of the syslog rule